Editor’s note: This article was updated on April 27, 2020.

 We’ll send you one email a week with content you actually want to read, curated by the Insight team.

-As you frantically consider where to throw your attention, are you in the mood to reflect on what’s driving your behavior?
-To analyze your larger goals?
-To consider what got you into this situation and how you might avoid it in the future?
+As you frantically react to the global COVID-19 pandemic, are you in the mood to reflect on your larger goals?
+To consider what’s working, what isn’t, and what you might do in the future?

 “The usual reaction is, ‘Well, I’ll just go faster,’” says Harry Kraemer, clinical professor of strategy at the Kellogg School and former CEO of multibillion-dollar healthcare company Baxter International.
 But that’s mistaking activity for productivity.
 And productivity demands self-reflection.